 We cannot even begin to contemplate engaging with our youths without knowing their back-stories because without the need to know is the need to not care, without the ability to care, we’re in danger of stereotyping in the same way some aspects of the media have been accused of.
-In fact, we cannot begin to engage not just with the youths but also with places or with others without knowing the story and instead, making assumptions, denies people of their dignity and only succeeds in revealing how much separates us than actually unites us and it can also rob people of the ability to acknowledge humanity in what should be equal measures.
+If we’re unable to engage with the youths and places, we are left with assumptions which denies people of their dignity and only succeeds in revealing how much separates us than actually unites us and it can also rob people of the ability to acknowledge humanity in what should be equal measures.
 Marcus Mosiah Garvey once said, “A people without the knowledge of their past history, origin and culture is like a tree without roots.”

 “If everyone does a little, no one has to do a lot.”
 Charles Harper